feilipu/NASCOM_BASIC_4.7/README.md

 By writing the address of your function into the `RST` jump table locations provided in the`RC2014_LABELS.TXT` and `YAZ180_LABELS.TXT` files you can modify the behaviour of any of the `RST` jumps, and set the address of the location for the `INT0` and `NMI` interrupts.

 Note the vector locations provided require only an address to be inserted.
 The `JP` instruction is already provided.
-For example, you can attach an `INT0` interrupt service routine by writing its origin address to location `0x201A`.
+For example, you can attach an `INT0` interrupt service routine by assigning its origin address `INT_00    .EQU     NULL_INT` or `INT_00    .EQU    serialInt`.
+Follow the example specification provided in `int32k.asm` for further details.

 ## USR Jump Address & Parameter Access

 For the RC2014 with 32k Basic the location for `USR(x)` is `0x8224`.
 For the YAZ180 with 32k Basic the `USR(x)` jump address is located at `0x8004`.
 For the YAZ180 with 56k Basic the `USR(x)` jump address is located at `0x2704`.
 For example, if your arbitrary program is located at `0x3000` then the 32k Basic command to set the `USR(x)` jump address is `DOKE &h8224, &h3000`.